Nursing Home Safety Is Under Scrutiny from CMS – Staff May Be Penalized!

 With the new initiative, nursing homes that do not achieve substantial compliance within six months will be terminated from participating in Medicare and Medicaid.
 Appeals to come…

-Posted on November 26, 2018, in Administrative Costs, Appealing Adverse Decisions, Assisted Living Facilities, Audits, CMS, Federal Government, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Providers, Medicare, Medicare Attorney and tagged American Health Care Association, Centers for Medicare and Medicaid Services, Civil Money Penalty Reinvestment Program, CMS, Committee on Energy and Commerce, False Claims Act, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Nursing home safety, Nursing Homes, Office of Inspector General, Potomac Law, Potomac Law Group, Rehabilitation Center at Hollywood Hills, Seema Verna, Skilled Nursing, Skilled Nursing Facilities, Termination of Medicare Contracts, Terminations of Medicaid Contracts, The Rehabilitation Center.
+Posted on November 26, 2018, in Administrative Costs, Assisted Living Facilities, CMS, Federal Government, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legislation, Medicaid, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Provider Appeals of Adverse Decisions for Medicare and Medicaid and tagged American Health Care Association, Centers for Medicare and Medicaid Services, Civil Money Penalty Reinvestment Program, CMS, Committee on Energy and Commerce, False Claims Act, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Nursing home safety, Nursing Homes, Office of Inspector General, Potomac Law, Potomac Law Group, Rehabilitation Center at Hollywood Hills, Seema Verna, Skilled Nursing, Skilled Nursing Facilities, Termination of Medicare Contracts, Terminations of Medicaid Contracts, The Rehabilitation Center.
 Bookmark the permalink.
 Leave a comment.